 The Greene Turtle — An East Coast staple, the Greene Turtle boasts nightly drink specials, plenty of televisions, and college football games on Saturdays, among other family and fan-friendly features.

 Public Bar — Located in Dupont Circle, Public Bar is a restaurant, lounge, and sports bar with 31 HD TVs, D.C.’s largest projector screen, 13 HD TVs with lounge seating, 4 HD TVs on a rooftop deck, one of the city’s largest rooftop bars, and all the “same comfort and amenities of your living room.”

 The Pitch Tavern — D.C.’s first upscale sports bar and restaurant, The Pitch Tavern prides itself on being a diverse atmosphere for families, sports fans, local residents, and visitors.

 The perfect place for sports lovers

-Washington D.C., is lucky to be a home to a professional team from every major U.S. sport, meaning there’s always at least one local team currently in need of your support.
+Washington D.C. is lucky to be home to a professional team from every major U.S. sport, meaning there’s always at least one local team currently in need of your support.
 With so many professional and collegiate options from which to choose, your only problem will be deciding which games to watch or attend.